End-to-End PKI and TLS Automation

 8) Proxy CA Agent (setup-vault-agent-proxy-config2.sh)

-Why: Keeps chain refresh separate from leaf issuance (principle of least privilege) and uses the same minimal systemd unit pattern to avoid capability drop
+What: Similar structure to the app agent, but the template reads the issuing CA and the post-hook writes the rendered chain into the proxy trust path.
+Why: Keeps chain refresh separate from leaf issuance (principle of least privilege) and uses the same minimal systemd unit pattern to avoid capability drop failures.

 9) Switch AIA/CRL URLs to HTTPS

-What: After Vault serves HTTPS successfully, the PKI mount URLs are updated to https://127.0.0.1:22300/v1/<mount>/{ca,crl}.
+What: After Vault serves HTTPS successfully, the PKI mount URLs are updated to their HTTPS form for CA and CRL publishing.

 Why: Ensures downstream validation paths reference TLS-protected endpoints.